The Sultztonian Institute

 The “New and Improved” AP Psychology Course

 In 2022, the American Psychological Association (APA) released recommendations for introductory psychology course content and skills.
 To align with these recommendations and with how college and university instructors in the U.S. teach introductory psychology, the College Board revised the AP Psychology course and exam.
-The revisions take effect with the 2024-25 school year (May 16, 2025 exam).
-It is expected that you will take this exam.
-Students who earn a passing grade on this exam will receive credit for an introductory psychology course on their college transcript.
+The revisions went into effect with the 2024-25 school year.

 Course Outline: